image-js/image-js-docs/docs/Tutorials/Applying transform function on images.md

 ### Understanding Perspective Parameters

-- `g`, `h`: control horizontal and vertical perspective distortion.
+- `g`, `h`: control horizontal and vertical perspective distortions.
+They allow
 - `i`: Normalization factor (typically 1).
 It simulates what happens in real vision:

-1. `i` < 1: Objects farther away appear smaller
+1. `i` < 1: Objects appear larger
-2. `i` > 1: Objects closer appear larger
+2. `i` > 1: Objects appear smaller
-3. The division by w' mathematically recreates this effect
+3. The division by `i` mathematically recreates this effect

 The normalization factor is essentially artificial depth - it makes flat 2D coordinates behave as if they exist in 3D space with varying distances from the viewer.
 The distortion allows modifying the angle under which you look at the image.